loganstundal/EventData-Space-Colombia/Replication/README.md

 -   <https://inla.r-inla-download.org/R/stable/src/contrib/INLA_21.02.23.tar.gz>

-These models were estimated with R version 4.0.4 (2021-02-15) running on Windows 10 x64 (build 19043) with an Intel Core i5-6200U CPU (2.30GHz)
-and 8Gb of DDR3 memory (1867 MHz).

-In addition, the following packages are called in scripts 1-7.
+The following packages are called in scripts 1-7.
 Code to install these packages is located in `Scripts/0-master.R`.

 | Package       | Version  |
 |:--------------|:---------|